flowtoolz/flowtoolz.github.io/_posts/2019-05-27-dependencies-determine-the-architecture.md

 <img style="margin-left:auto;margin-right:auto;display:block;" src="/blog-images/software-development/architecture/dependence/zen-stack.jpg" title="{{ page.title }}" alt="{{ page.title }}. {{ page.keywords }}">

-<i>As this book draft as a whole keeps evolving, I had to prune the [intro to this series](/2019/01/14/zen-in-the-art-of-software-architecture-introduction.html) and it got a lot shorter.
+*As the book draft as a whole keeps evolving, I had to heavily prune the* [*intro to this series*](https://www.flowtoolz.com/2019/01/14/zen-in-the-art-of-software-architecture-introduction.html)*.
 Some of the previous material will reappear in this and future posts.
-Last edit: May 27, 2019</i>
+Last edit: May 27, 2019*

-In the following, we derive *Law #1: Dependencies Determine the Architecture*.
+In the following, we develop *Law #1: Dependencies Determine the Architecture*.
 As all our laws rely upon the previous ones, this is the most fundamental of them all.
 We first develop a notion of *software architecture* and then bring *dependencies* into the picture.

 ## Is Architecture for Buildings?